 Once you cross the line into speaking for pay at large events, the expectations are extreme, and you don't get many chances to show you can be entertaining and informative.
 Despite a degree in theatre and years of experience speaking at company gatherings and marketing sessions, when I committed to speaking as part of making a living, I had to seriously up my game.

-As I prepare to speak on brand-new material at the Inc. 5000 Conference this week, I thought I would give you an inside look at my approach to delivering a highly impactful and memorable presentation.
+As I prepare to speak on brand-new material at the Inc. 5000 Conference, here are the presentation tips I personally use to deliver a impactful and memorable talk.

 1. Make the concept relevant and focused.